PJeBeK/hierarchical-FM-index-compacted-de-Bruijn/README.md

 For running all module in this project you need to have gcc and python3.\
 Also, you need to download the cuttlefish, FM-Index, HISAT2 and SSHash projects from the [Libraries](#libraries-used) section and put them in root directory of this project.

-# Run codes
+# Run the code

 There are six scripts in the root directory of this project which run all the modules.
 We will introduce them step by step.
-In these steps, we assume that there is a file named `ecoli.fa` in directory `data/` which is Escherichia coli reference genome.
+In these steps, we assume that there is a file named `ecoli.fa` in directory `data/` which is the Escherichia coli reference genome.
 You can replace `ecoli` with every name that your reference genome has.
 Just remember that it should be in the `data/` subdirectory and its format should be `.fa`.\
-First, you should run cuttlefish to generate a compacted version of reference genome:
+First, you should run cuttlefish to generate a compacted version of reference genome using the following command:

     ./run_cuttlefish.sh ecoli 31